l3dlp/solo/README.md

-# Solo in Go: Block Multiple Cron Job Instances, No-Nonsense Style
+# Solo in Go: Block Multiple Cron Job Instances

 ### Objective
 Tired of your cron jobs stepping on each other's toes?
 Meet <code>solo</code>, a Golang approach of classic https://github.com/timkay/solo project.
 It's a nifty program that prevents the simultaneous execution of multiple instances of a cron job by binding to a TCP port.
 If the port is taken, it's a signal for the job to take a break.